artoo-corporation/D2-Cloud/everything.md

 ## 16. How Things Fit Together

-1. **Clients** authenticate with a long-living **Bearer token** issued via `/v1/token` (admin) or retrieved at signup.
+1. **Clients** authenticate with a long-living **Bearer token** issued via `/v1/token` (admin) or obtained during the initial bootstrap call.
 Tokens authorize subsequent access to policy, events and key management APIs.
 2. **Policy bundles** are drafted, signed using client-side Ed25519 keys and then **published**.
 On publish the server re-signs the bundle as a JWS with the tenant’s private RSA key and stores it.
-SDKs fetch the signed bundle via `/v1/policy/bundle`, validating ETags for efficiency.
+SDKs fetch the signed bundle via `https://d2.artoo.love/v1/policy/bundle`, validating ETags for efficiency.
 3. **Usage events** are pushed to `/v1/events/ingest` – the endpoint validates rate limits, enforces plan quotas and forwards to Logflare.
 4. Background cron **event_rollup** exports the events table to ClickHouse for analytics dashboards.
-5. JWKS discovery for offline bundle verification is served at `/public/.well-known/jwks.json` with strong 5-minute cache headers.
+5. JWKS discovery for offline bundle verification is served at `https://d2.artoo.love/.well-known/jwks.json` with strong 5-minute cache headers.

 ---